Katy Perry: Public image

 Perry's fashion often incorporates humor, bright colors, and food-related themes such as her characteristic spinning peppermint swirl dress.
 Vogue described her as "never exactly one to shy away from the outrageous or the extreme in any realm", and called her the "Queen of Camp", while Glamour named her the "queen of quirk".
 In February 2009, Perry told Seventeen that her fashion style was "a bit of a concoction of different things" and stated she enjoyed humor in her clothing.
 She has also described herself as having "multipersonality disorder" for fashion.
-Perry lists Gwen Stefani, Shirley Manson, Chloë Sevigny, Daphne Guinness, Natalie Portman, and the fictional character Lolita as her style icons.
+Perry lists Gwen Stefani, Shirley Manson, Chloë Sevigny, Daphne Guinness, Natalie Portman, and the title character of the novel Lolita as her style icons.
 In 2022, Elle dubbed her as "the kitsch-loving pop star renowned for her uniquely experimental style", while Vogue described her style as "synonymous with outrageous, eye-catching ensembles that lean towards the theatrical".

 During the 2017 launch of her shoe collection, Katy Perry Collections, she said about shoes: "When I first got to L.A., I cultivated my style on a budget, always shopping at thrift stores or vintage stores. ...
 Once, I found these flats that looked like Dalmatian dogs.
 They had ears that moved and a tongue that stuck out.
 They were such a conversation piece.
 That's what is so great about fashion. ...
 It's a form of communication.
 You don't have to start a smoking habit to start talking to someone.
 You can just wear cool shoes.
 It's an icebreaker."